doctest/doctest/scripts/random_dev_notes.md

+- signed/unsigned comparison trouble in assertions - also     CHECK(1 == false); (under MSVC)

+- fix unary/binary assertion macros...

 - tests in a static library without the implementation there - problematic

-- fix color of successful expressions when printing everything with --success

-- fix unary/binary assertion macros...
+// this will introduce a global dummy function
+#ifdef DOCTEST_DUMMY_FUNC_FOR_STATIC_LINKING
+namespace doctest
+{
+namespace detail
+{
+    int DOCTEST_DUMMY_FUNC_FOR_STATIC_LINKING() { return 0; }
+} //namespace detail
+} //namespace doctest
+#endif // DOCTEST_DUMMY_FUNC_FOR_STATIC_LINKING

 - think about the expression decomposition static asserts
     - the static assert should use the c++11 feature if possible
     - also remove the static assert from the operator<< detection trait

-- signed/unsigned comparison trouble in assertions - also     CHECK(1 == false); (under MSVC)
+- fix color of successful expressions when printing everything with --success
+    - maybe add color scheme support...

 - integrate patreon